How To Deal With Stress

 Having a pet that you can sit with or pet will provide this positive effect, allowing you to relax when you are winding down after a long day.

-These endorphins can help to combat the hormones that get your body overexcited when you are experiencing a stress reaction, so you can return to an air of calm.
+These endorphins can help to combat the hormones that get your body overexcited when you are experiencing a stress reaction so that you can return to an air of calm.

 4. Do A Progressive Relaxation Exercise